fvasquezcastro/preditr/README.md

 # PrEditR Documentation

-This document provides instructions for running PrEditR, either through the Shiny interface or via the command line.
+This document provides instructions for running PrEditR, either through the command line or the user-friendly Shiny interface.

+## Command Line Version

+*Documentation to be added here.*

+---

 ## Shiny App Version